NateEag/how-i-code/content/to-the-novice.rst

 It is not so.

-The essential skills in writing software, the ones you should spend years mastering and refining no matter what you specialize in, are these:
+These are the essential skills in writing software, the ones you should spend years mastering and refining.
+They are sorted roughly from most important to least, but as they are interrelated, that is a difficult thing to do.

 * Caring for users
 * Understanding problems deeply
 * Mastering the written word
 * Mastering the spoken word
-* Solving problems with existing tools
+* Using existing tools to solve problems
+* Debugging
 * Designing interfaces
 * Data modeling
 * Writing readable code